The Corpus feature lets you group together a set of Stylo articles. It serves two main purposes:

 Once created, the corpus appears in the corpus manager, offering four new functions:

-• Edit the corpus;
+- Edit the corpus;

-• Delete the corpus;
+- Delete the corpus;

-• Export the corpus;
+- Export the corpus;

-• Preview the corpus.
+- Preview the corpus.

-Add an article to a corpus
+Adding articles to a corpus #

 Ordering a corpus #

-Then, in the same way as the article manager, unfold the corpus information window and arrange the articles using drag-and-drop (hold down the left click and move the cursor to position the article in the right place, then release).
+When several Stylo articles are grouped together in the same corpus, it is possible to order them.
+Unfold the corpus information window and arrange the articles using drag-and-drop (hold down the left click and move the cursor to position the article in the right place, then release).

 Edit a corpus #